danwatford/danwatford.github.io/software.md

 helps produce software that will be more easily understood by others, aiding on-boarding of new developers and easing any future maintenance.</p>

 <p>Software systems can be complex, but we can tackle the complexity by breaking systems down into small components which are
-easier to reason about an implement.
-Since these components become the foundation of the larger system it is imporant to ensure they are well defined and well tested.
-Developers can build automated tests that are run as part of the build process to exercise these smaller components in Unit Tests.</p>
+easier to reason about and implement.
+Since these components become the foundation of the larger system it is imporant to ensure they are well defined and tested.
+Developers can create automated tests that are run as part of the build process which will exercise these smaller components in Unit Tests.</p>

 <p class="lead">Code Review</p>

-<p>Those automated tests are only as good as the code they are written in.
+<p>Those automated tests are only as good as the code they are made up of.
 A supportive code review is a great way to keep the code base
 adhering to best practice.
 Use code reviews as the gate keeper to accepting code changes into your main branch.<p>

 <p class="lead">Testing</p>

 <p>Testing goes further than the developers' automated testing.
-A variety of system and integration classes of test are needed to
+A variety of system and integration tests ensure the simple software components
-ensure that the emerging complexity built from all those simple parts we worked hard to build does what is needed.</p>
+interact appropriately to fullfil the projects needs.</p>

 <p>Watford Consulting can supplement your test teams, devising the functional and non-functional tests which exercise your products, ensuring
 the requirements have been met.</p>